Unofficial Draft

 In the following example two targets are defined:

-uses a linked HTTP request using rel relation acl
+lt_persons using a direct HTTP request and lt_persons_acl uses a linked HTTP request using rel relation acl.

 Both targets require authentication, using the same email, password, webId, and oidcIssuer parameters.